 Currently non-resident students (excluding students in the WWAMI regional program) may apply for Washington resident status after they have lived in the state for at least 12 consecutive months as a legal resident.
 You must obtain a WA driver's license/state ID, WA car registration, WA voter registration and establish a bank account in Washington.
 You must relinquish all valid legal ties (for example, driver's license, voter registration, etc.) with their former state of residence.
 See the Residence Classification web site for complete details.
 To apply for Washington resident status or to be reclassified as a Washington resident (for Washington residents who attended college out of state) students must go through the Residence Classification Office.

 520 Schmitz Hall

 If you have children age 12 or younger who will need child care during the academic year, you may be eligible for child care assistance offered through the University's Student Parent Resource Center.
 To be eligible you must be enrolled at UW Seattle, in a program where you pay Service & Activity Fees and meet low income limitations.
-To apply for 2015-2016 you must submit a Child Care Assistance Application to the Student Parent Resource Center by April 30, 2015 for priority funding.
+Check this early in the year to note any deadlines for priority funding.

 UW Veterans Center

 If you are a Veteran of the US military, you can find resources at the Veterans Center.
 This office provides financial aid counseling and assists students with VA educational benefits.